piedoom/portfolio/content/projects/weather-station.md

 +++
 title = "Overcast"
 date = 2018-04-02
-[extra]
-video = "weather-station/banner.mp4"
+tags = ["ui/ux", "experimental", "wip", "phone app"] [extra] video = "weather-station/banner.mp4"
 no_title_on_hover = true
+duration_weeks = 2
+summary = "Overcast is a personal weather station right at your fingertips.
+The concept product is a smarthome device that provides useful weather, air quality, and noise pollution data to the user."

 +++

 {{ key(title="Intro") }}

 {{ disclaimer(unfinished=true) }}

-Overcast is a personal weather station right at your fingertips.
-The concept product is a smarthome device that provides useful weather, air quality, and noise pollution data to the user.

 {{ album3(path1="weather-station/rainfall-mockup.png", path2="weather-station/noise-mockup.png", path3="weather-station/air-quality-mockup.png") }}

-# Research
 {{ key(title="Research") }}

+{% grid(type="image", path="weather-station/inspo.png", header="Research") %}
     Honestly, I'm not that much of a weather buff.
 I needed to learn more, so I started with some basic terminology research.
 I needed to associate a term's number with an emotional response.
-For instance, I learned that low barometric pressure indicates poor weather - and would therefore have a negative association.

-I also needed to research how particular data is usually shown.
-If there is a standard way to display data for a particular topic, it should stay consistent.
-Pictured below are sources I took direction from.
+Pictured are sources I took direction from.

-{{ image(path="weather-station/inspo.png") }}
+{% end %}

 # User Experience
 Different than most other weather applications, the purpose of this app is to provide information in a fun, unique, and brief manner.
 Interaction and information design is the highlight.